-After meeting his untimely death, Hector is restored back to (un)life by his reaper Garovel as a servant.
-Armed with supernatural strength, newfound abilities and crippling social anxiety, they set out to save those in danger of dying violent deaths and fight crime.
-Of course, no good deed goes unpunished, and they soon find themselves in the middle of a supernatual war.
+After meeting his untimely death, Hector is restored back to (un)life by the reaper Garovel as his servant.
+Armed with supernatural strength, newfound abilities and crippling social anxiety, they set out to save those in danger of dying violent deaths.

 This story provides examples of: